BRAIN INJURY ASSOCIATION OF NEW YORK STATE

 8.6 Meetings of the Board of Directors

-8.6.1 There shall be at least four (4) regular meetings of the Board of Directors during each fiscal program year.
+8.6.1 There shall be five board meetings and a board retreat of the Board of Directors during each fiscal program year.
 These meetings shall be held on the dates and at the time and place(s) to be determined in advance by the Board of Directors.

 8.6.2 A special meeting of the Board of Directors may be called by the President or upon a petition to the President signed by any seven (7) members of the Board of Directors stating the need for such a special meeting.
 No action may be taken at a special meeting of the Board of Directors which was not previously included on the agenda for the special meeting.